How to take a professional headshot at home - or anywhere else you are.

 5. Polish your headshot with some editing.

 Once you're done snapping some photos, choose one you like the best and plan on enhancing it a bit.
-You can use the built-in editing features on your phone or an editing app like Darkroom, for example.
+You can use the built-in editing features on your phone or an editing app like Darkroom, or a photo editing platform like BeFunky, a user-friendly online tool packed with a wide range of editing capabilities including cropping, resizing, filters, and special effects.

 Features you want to play with include: